Climate Change

 Climate change Governance and Management Framework

-In October 2022, following thorough discussion by relevant department heads, the ESG Working Groups completed their initial assessment of climate change risks and opportunities.
+In October 2022, following thorough discussion by relevant department heads, the ESG Working Group completed its initial assessment of climate change risks and opportunities.
 Climate risks and opportunities were identified and addressed through tailored action plans.
 After follow-up and evaluation by each responsible department, results were reported back through the administrative management system.
-Each department sets KPIs for relevant work and team members will hold
+Departments set KPIs based on their respective tasks.
+Moving forward, team members will hold regular monthly progress review meetings to ensure that all KPIs and work items are met.
+Board of Directors member David Huang oversees the Company’s climate change strategies and targets, and reports on sustainability operations and outcomes to the Board twice a year.

 Image